bitliege/bitliege.github.io/_posts/2016-03-26-review-superman-50.markdown

 <hr>

-The art was the real star of the show in issue #50.
-While the plot contained some typical Superman overtones, I was disappointed by the climax.
-Overall, this issue felt rushed, oddly paced, and I felt that the Puzzler's decision could have been handled more emotionally.

-If you're interested in following the Superman series, I highly recommend checking out Superman: Issue #50 over at [DC's Digital Comic Archive](//www.readdcentertainment.com/Superman-2011-50/digital-comic/T1054700505001).
+If you're interested in following the Superman series, I highly recommend checking out Superman #50 over at [DC's Digital Comic Collection](//www.readdcentertainment.com/Superman-2011-50/digital-comic/T1054700505001).
 Let me know what you thought about this issue on [Twitter](//twitter.com/joshdrink)!